sxiii/bank-of-ideas/software/meta-password-control.md

 13) Robot call with voice recognition (check the previous point).
 * Each step of the AUTH process can be marked by specific color and word that you like.
 It will be shown during the process.
 * Auth process can be automatically shuffled in random way.
 Let's say you have 7 auth factors, they will all come at random order.

+## Flexible blocking
+* If the user (or the attacker, we don't know that, right?) cannot login specified times (default: 4), he got banned for T (T=specified time, example: 4 hours).
+* If the user (or the attacker) cannot login after time-out 4 times more, we make NEW_BAN_TIME=T*x where X can be setted up by the user (default = 4, so it will be 4*4=16 hours of bantime)
+* What to do after third time fail condition should be either prolonguing even more (example: T*x^x) or blocking account for manual check-up or starting some security measure (e.g. auto-changing all the passwords and blocking account or something like that)

 ## What is next?
 What's happening after auth?
 Functions?
 User get access to his password vault with the following functions: